jlvaquero/Newtonsoft.Json/README.md

 - [License](LICENSE.md)
 - [Stack Overflow](http://stackoverflow.com/questions/tagged/json.net)

-GUID Handling added from .NET 4.0 onwards (working in previous .NET versions).
-Currently when you serilize a GUID in a Object Array and deserialize it; the GUID become a plain String instance even with full TypeNameHandling.
+GUID Handling added from .NET 4.0 onwards (I´m also working to add previous .NET versions).
+Currently, in some scenarios( i.e. when you serilize a GUID in a Object Array and deserialize it), the GUID become a plain String instance even with full TypeNameHandling.

 ```c#
 public class Clase